geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 16. In **Microsoft Edge**, at the top right of the **Office 365 home** page, select the user icon for **Allan Deyoung** (the circle in the upper right-hand corner with Allan's picture in it), and in his **My account** pane, select **Sign out.**

 17. You will now sign into Microsoft 365 as **Lynne Robbins**.
 In your current **Edge** browser tab, it should display a message indicating **Allan, you're signed out now**.
 In this window, it gives you the option of signing back in as Allan, or signing in as a different user.
-Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and then select **Sign in**.
+Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider) and then select **Sign in**.
 In the **Enter password** window, enter the Tenant Password provided by your instructor.

 18. Select **Yes** on the **Stay signed in?** window.